 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision Å ✓ The views and opinions of all pupils are valued. ✓ Pupil voice is represented in all areas of school life. ✓ Pupil voice is heard through: School Parliament School Council Questionnaires Consultations Bully Busters House meetings Pupil conferencing Annual 360° Survey ✓ Pupils with SEND are included in all consultation groups. ✓ Additional provision is developed in light of pupil need e.g. 'Draw and Talk'. ✓ The Pastoral Team, including trained Thrive practioners, support pupils. ✓ Individual support is responsive to the views of the pupil - pupils are involved in personal plans, rewards, sanctions etc. ✓ Pupils are supported in person centred planning and target and outcome setting, guided by a key worker. ✓ Advocacy is available to ensure the pupil's voice is always heard from outside agencies if required e.g. Barnardos. ✓ Learning Passports and other documents are presented in a format that is accessible to the pupil.
+Additional, targeted support and provision Specialist, individualised support and provision Å ✓ The views and opinions of all pupils are valued. ✓ Pupil voice is represented in all areas of school life. ✓ Pupil voice is heard through: School Parliament School Council Questionnaires Consultations Bully Busters House meetings Pupil conferencing ✓ Pupils with SEND are included in all consultation groups. ✓ Additional provision is developed in light of pupil need e.g. Pyramid club, 'Draw and Talk', Nurture Group. ✓ Individual support is responsive to the views of the pupil - pupils are involved in personal plans, rewards, sanctions etc. ✓ Pupils are supported in person centred planning and target and outcome setting, guided by a key worker. ✓ Advocacy is available to ensure the pupils voice is always heard from outside agencies if required e.g. Barnardos. ✓ IEPs and other documents are presented in a format that is accessible to the pupil.